Computed tomography is an imaging test that uses X-rays and a computer to make detailed

 - The technologist will be in another

 room where the scanner controls are located.
-But you will be in constant sight of the
+But you’ll be in constant sight of the

 technologist through a window.
 Speakers inside the scanner will allow the

-technologist to talk to you and hear you.
-You will have a call button so that you can
+technologist to talk with you and hear you.
+You’ll have a call button so that you

 let the technologist know if you have any problems during the scan.
 The technologist

 will be watching you at all times and will be in constant communication.

 - The scanner will start to rotate

 around you and X-rays will pass through your body for short amounts of time.
 You’ll

 hear clicking and whirring sounds, which are normal.